palaniraja/blog2md/README.md

 ## Reasons

-* Wrote this to consilidate and convert my blogs under one roof.
+* Wrote this to consolidate and convert my blogs under one roof.
 * Plain simple workflow with `hugo`
 * Ideas was to download associated assets (images/files) linked to post.
 Gave up, because it was time consuming and anyhow I need to validate the markdown with assets of converted.
 And I don't see benefit.
 * Initial assumption was to parse with `xpath` but I found `xml2json.js` was easier